CapnSquirrel/CS31-w20/week3 discussion.md

 This means that functions can even call one another!

-Finally, if we have a function that is not returning anything (can still have 0 or more parameters), we can specify a return type of void.
+Finally, if we have a function that will not return anything (can still have 0 or more parameters), we can specify a return type of void.

-The **void** return type asserts that the function will not return anything. (though you can still stop the execution of a void function with `return;`)
+The **void** return type declares that the function will not return anything. (though you can still stop the execution of a void function with `return;`)

 Lastly, if I promise my compiler that my function is going to return something of a certain type, I better deliver... or else...